-The wheels of cheese float in a salt solution or BRINE for three days.
+The wheels of cheese float in a salt solution or BRINE for three days to create the natural rind.
 Brining lets each wheel of cheese absorb just the right amount of salt.

 The rake in the photo is used to turn the wheels so that they absorb the brine uniformly.